-A PSG or polysomnogram is also known as an overnight sleep study.
-During a sleep study, we monitor and record many different body activities that occur during sleep, including brain activity, breathing and oxygen level.
+A polysomnogram (or PSG) is also known as an overnight sleep study.
+During a sleep study, we monitor and record many different body activities that occur during sleep, including brain activity, heart rate, breathing, leg movements, and oxygen level.
+All of this information is used to make a diagnosis and determine the next stages of treatment.
+An overnight technician is specially assigned to each patient (on a one-to-one ratio) and is attentive to his/her needs throughout the night.
 Below are answers to questions parents frequently have about the sleep study, as well as important instructions for parents and guardians of children who are going to have an overnight sleep study.

 Instructions for Preparing for Your PSG:

 Please read these instructions at least one day before your child's sleep study.

 The Week Before the PSG

 - Keep your child on a regular sleep schedule.